vectordotdev/content-old/posts/elixir-graphql-part-one.md

 ## Moving on to the application

-We'll start off by actually talking about what problem this project is designed to solve!
-It's always good to think about what you're building before you start thinking about what you're building with; it prevents some chicken-and-egg scenarios where you have a great technology that you're using and the project you're trying to build with it is totally incompatible!
+We'll start off by actually talking about what problem this project is designed to solve.
+It's always good to think about what you're building before you start thinking about what you're building with; it prevents some chicken-and-egg scenarios where you have a great technology that you're using and the project you're trying to build with it is totally incompatible.

 The project we're building is going to be an application that will store/retrieve Event Logs.
-You could use this for something like tracking requests you're making, or tracking audit events in a log, or...well, anything that would require storing some arbitrary events with types, messages, and payloads!
-We'll start off by actually creating our project and getting everything set up before we start talking more about the design!
+You could use this for something like tracking requests you're making, or tracking audit events in a log, or...well, anything that would require storing some arbitrary events with types, messages, and payloads.
+We'll start off by actually creating our project and getting everything set up before we start talking more about the design.

-Next, our tech choice!
-Elixir and Phoenix are absolutely fantastic for building extremely high performance, low maintenance systems, and GraphQL's ability to fetch huge sets of data in varied ways makes Elixir a particularly great symbiotic fit!
+Next, our tech choice: Elixir and Phoenix are absolutely fantastic for building extremely high performance, low maintenance systems, and GraphQL's ability to fetch huge sets of data in varied ways makes Elixir a particularly great symbiotic fit!

-Our project will be called "Greenfy" short for "Green Faerie" (yes, a silly Absinthe reference), but slightly more startup-sounding!
+Our project will be called "Greenfy" short for "Green Faerie" (yes, a silly Absinthe reference), but slightly more startup-sounding.

 ### Creating a new project